-4. Griffin is a brilliant scientist who discovers a way to make the human body invisible.
+- 4. Griffin is a brilliant scientist who discovers a way to make the human body invisible.
 In the natural course of events, Griffin would have been honoured and applauded.
 But he is not.
 Rather, he lives a difficult life like a fugitive.
-Why?

-Ans.
+Why? - Ans.
 There is no doubt that Griffin is a brilliant scientist.
-He discovers something that hitherto had only been heard about in myths and legends - the ability of a person to become invisible.
+He discovers something that hitherto had only been heard about in myths and legends the ability of a person to become invisible.
 However, in the story we find that Griffin is on the run like a petty fugitive.
 Griffin does not make his discovery known to the scientific community.
 If he had, he would certainly have been honoured and applauded.
-Given his lawless nature, it is not difficult to understand why he keeps the discovery to himself - Griffin intends to use the discovery for personal gains.
+Given his lawless nature, it is not difficult to understand why he keeps the discovery to himself Griffin intends to use the discovery for personal gains.
 Invisibility gives him power over others, and the ability to do things unnoticed.
 We see this in the way he attacks and robs the shopkeeper at Drury Lane and burgles the clergyman's house in Iping.
-Griffin certainly does not wish to use his discovery for the common good; that his intentions are evil is evident in his attempt to keep it a secret from others.

-5. Invisibility is a curse rather than a boon.
-Discuss with reference to Griffin's experiences as an invisible man.
+Griffin certainly does not wish to use his discovery for the common good; that his intentions are evil is evident in his attempt to keep it a secret from others. - 5.
+Invisibility is a curse rather than a boon.
+Discuss with reference to Griffin's experiences as an invisible man. - Ans.

-Ans.
 As an invisible man, and one who wishes to keep his invisibility a secret, Griffin has a difficult time.
 In the chilly weather of mid-winter, Griffin cannot wear clothes for then he would become visible.
 There would be nothing to wear on the face, so he would look a scary figure with a body but no head.
 To lead a normal life, Griffin needs to look like a normal person.
 So he clothes himself, wraps his face in bandages, wears spectacles, a false nose, bushy side-whiskers and a hat, and so completes his physical form.
 It is difficult to move around with such attire, not to mention the strange appearance it gives him.
 It is, therefore, not surprising that at Iping he keeps to himself and shuns the friendly advances of others.
-Invisibility might seem like a boon in that it gives Griffin a lot of power, but it also makes leading a normal life an impossibility.
+Invisibility might seem like a boon in that it gives Griffin a lot of power, but it also makes leading a normal life an impossibility. - 6.
+You have been chosen to address the school during a programme on 'The Role of Science in the 21st Century.'
+Prepare the presentation draft, with reference to Elbright's ethically sound career and Griffin's unscrupulous use of his scientific discovery.